Plan Your Visit

 From Dallas/Fort Worth International Airport: Take south exit out of airport and follow signs to Fort Worth; Highway 183 west to 121; 35W south to I-30 west.
 Take I-30 west to Montgomery Street (Exit 11B); go north on Montgomery Street to Harley Street and turn right on Harley.
 From Harley, turn left into parking lot.

 Group & Group Tours?

 The Museum welcomes groups from schools, businesses, churches, youth organizations and more.
 Reservations are required for all groups and must be made at least two weeks in advance in order to receive the discounted group rate.
 Tours are scheduled on a first-come, first-served basis.

 Buses and Parking?

-Parking is available in the lot directly to the west of the Museum.
+Paid parking is available in the lot directly to the west of the Museum.
 Buses can drop off guests at the plaza and park in the lot across from Harley Street.
-There will be a $7.00 fee for parking in the Cultural District.

 Cancellations and Late Arrivals?